alanensastegui/subsights-marketing-site/DEMO_SYSTEM.md

 # Subsights Demo System

-A sophisticated multi-level fallback demo system that provides the most realistic demo experience possible for each prospect.
+A sophisticated multi-level fallback demo system that provides the most realistic demo experience possible for each prospect, with comprehensive analytics and performance monitoring.

 ## Architecture Overview